House of Words wooden menu frame

 Best of all- its languages are stored and processed LOCALLY, in the device.
 DoDoDuck doesn't need to consult servers on the internet.
 And it doesn't depend on WIFI.

-Section 3 - THE SURFING AND THE OCEAN
+Section 3 - SURFING AND THE OCEAN

 Wave Surfing Montage